Colour Psychology: How Colours Affect Consumer Behaviour

 reappropriation of a graphic from Aghdaie & Honary June 2014

-Generally, choosing the perfect colour scheme is still a tricky thing to do even with all the skills we have developed.
-Subsequently, the impact of different colours on shopping behaviour, especially regarding time pressure and willingness has still been scrutinised.
-But it is known that the colour of the product the person is willing to buy has a profound effect on the shopping experience.
-So, if colours are combined with attractive prices and excellent quality, we should have an invincible tactic to lead to a shopping decision according to the customer’s needs and desires.
+However, the colour of the product a person is willing to buy has a profound effect on the shopping experience.
+So, if colours are combined with attractive prices and excellent quality, we should have an invincible tactic to lead to a shopping decision aligned with the customer’s needs and desires.

-As we have seen, colour is thus an essential tool with an incredible impact on marketing.
-In conclusion, it is essential to understand what colours mean to your customers in practical ways and in emotional subjective.
-We don’t all react the same way to colours and, in particular, the significant events, cultures, people, and memories we have accumulated will influence our decisions.
+We don’t all react the same way to colours, and, in particular, the significant events, cultures, people, and memories we have accumulated will influence our decisions.
 Consequently, test your colours to see which ones make people click on your content more frequently.
 Testing is extremely important.
-Without it, you will not know how your audience will respond and with the testing results, you will be able to determine colour combinations and placement to generate better positive results.
+Without it, you will not know how your audience will respond, and with the testing results, you will be able to determine colour combinations and placement to generate better positive results.

 Are you ready to create Something Spectacular?